AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 Guarantees: If successful, a filtered list of food places matching the query is displayed.

 **MSS**
-1. User requests to find foodplace with one or more search keywords or filters.
+1. User requests to find food places with one or more search keywords or filters.
 2. BiteBuddy updates the displayed list to show only matching food places and displays a summary message indicating the number of results found.

     Use case ends.

 **Extensions**
 * 1a.
 No keywords/filters provided.